-2.4 Simulation details
+2.4 Simulation Details

-The reduced density matrix dynamics $\hat{\rho}(t)$ of the molecule-cavity PMET system in this work were propagated at the wavefunction level using the Lindblad mean-field Ehrenfest ( $\mathscr{L}$ -MFE) approach.
-MFE is a mixed quantum-classical dynamics method that propagates a quantum subsystem (electrons and photons) alongside a classical subsystem (nuclei) which feel a mean-field force based on the quantum state.
-MFE has been shown to be accurate for model systems in the nonadiabatic regime ( $\kappa \ll 1$ ), including ET and other charge transfer processes. $\mathcal{L}$ -MFE incorporates Lindblad decay dynamics into MFE at the wavefunction level which allows for efficient and accurate simulation of cavity loss 68,70,79,105 even in the presence of coherent laser pumping.
+The reduced density matrix dynamics $\hat{\rho}(t)$ of the molecule-cavity PMET system in this work were propagated at the wavefunction level using the Lindblad mean-field Ehrenfest (\mathscr{L} -MFE) approach74.
+MFE is a mixed quantum-classical dynamics method that propagates a quantum subsystem (electrons and photons) alongside a classical subsystem (nuclei) which feel a mean-field force based on the quantum state^{94-96}.
+MFE has been shown to be accurate for model systems in the non-adiabatic regime ($\kappa \ll 1$) including ET and other charge transfer processes21.
+L-MFE incorporates Lindblad decay dynamics into MFE at the wavefunction level which allows for efficient and accurate simulation of cavity loss^{63,65,74,97} even in the presence of coherent laser pumping.
+The quantum dynamics of the HTC-type subsystem are efficiently propagated using the Chebyshev series expansion approach and taking advantage of the symmetry,98 which is the key to efficiently solving N molecules coupled to the cavity, where the details of this approach can be found in Ref.
+98.

-The state-independent phonon bath, described by $\hat{H}{\mathrm{sb},j}$ , was treated implicitly using a Langevin dynamics approach, which is equivalent to the reduced dynamics of the harmonic ET coordinate under the influence of an ohmic bath in the Markovian regime.
-21,83,106,107 This Langevin description reduces the computational cost of the many-molecule PMET simulation by reducing the number of propagated nuclear DOFs to one per molecule $^{91,108,109}$ (see the ESI† for details).
-The computational cost of the simulation was further reduced by manually coding the result of the matrix-vector operation of $\hat{H}$ acting on the wavefunction (by taking advantage of the symmetry of the TC type Hamiltonian) in a way that scales linearly with N, see details in ref.
-110. These approaches to reduce the computational cost allowed for N = 1000 molecules to be efficiently simulated on the nanosecond timescale.
-The number of trajectories was $N{\text{traj}} = 10$ , 000/N such that 10 trajectories were averaged over for the N=1000 molecule simulations.
+The state-independent phonon bath, described by $\hat{H}{sb,i}$, was treated implicitly using a Langevin dynamics approach, which is equivalent to the reduced dynamics of the harmonic ET coordinate under the influence of an Ohmic bath in the Markovian regime^{21,99-101}.
+This Langevin description reduces the computational cost of the many-molecule PMET simulation by reducing the number of propagated nuclear DOFs to one per molecule^{82,102,103}.
+The computational cost of the simulation was further reduced by manually coding the result of the matrixvector operation of \hat{H} acting on the wavefunction (by taking advantage of the symmetry of the HTC type Hamiltonian)98 in a way that scales linearly with N, see details in Ref.
+98. These approaches to reduce the computational cost allowed for N = 1000molecules to be efficiently simulated on the nanosecond timescale.
+The number of trajectories was $N{\text{traj}} = 10,000/N$ such that 10 trajectories were averaged over for the N = 1000 molecule simulations.
 This small number of trajectories required to reach convergence was possible due to the self-averaging of the population dynamics of the UP and the sum of the acceptor states when multiple molecules are coupled to the cavity.
-The nuclear time step was $\mathrm{d}t\mathrm{N}=0.125$ fs and the electronic time step was $\mathrm{d}t\mathrm{E}=\mathrm{d}t\mathrm{N}/4$ .
-The friction parameter used in this work was $\zeta = 1.066 \times 10^6$ au and the mass was $m{\rm S} = 4.529 \times 10^8$ au for consistency with previous works on ET.21,106
+The nuclear time step was $dt_N = 0.125$ fs and the electronic time step was $dt_E = dt_N/4$.

-3 Results and discussions
+3 Results and Discussions

-In this section, we explore the population dynamics and rates of our PMET model system in the collective coupling regime and compare them to the dynamics and rates outside the cavity.
-In all cases inside the cavity, we focus on cavities in resonance with the donor excited state in the FC configuration ( $\hbar\omega{\rm c}=\Delta E{\rm D}+\lambda{\rm D}=3$ eV) and reactions initiated in, or coherently pumped to, the UP state.
-This regime of focus allows us to examine the extent to which PMET reaction rates can be significantly enhanced, particularly in the presence of dark state transfer and cavity loss.
+In this section, we explore the population dynamics and rates of our PMET model system in the collective coupling regime and compare to the dynamics and rates outside the cavity.
+In all cases inside the cavity, we focus on cavities in resonance with the donor excited state in the FC configuration ($\hbar\omega_c = \Delta E_D + \lambda_D = 3$ eV) and reactions initiated in, or coherently pumped to, the UP state.
+This regime of focus allows us to examine the extent that PMET reaction rates can be significantly enhanced, particularly in the presence of dark state transfer and cavity loss.